James Reyne

-James Michael Nugent Reyne OAM (born 19 May 1957) is an Australian rock musician and singer-songwriter both in solo work and, until 1986, with the band Australian Crawl.
+James Michael Nugent Reyne OAM (born 19 May 1957) is an Australian musician.
+He achieved fame as the lead singer of Australian Crawl and Company of Strangers and subsequently went on to a successful solo career.

 Biography

 Early years

 Reyne was born in Lagos, Nigeria.
-His father, Rodney Michael Reyne, was an English-born former Royal Marine, who served as aide-de-camp to the Governor of the state of Victoria, Sir Dallas Brooks, and subsequently worked for British Petroleum.
+His father, Rodney Michael Reyne, was an English-born former Royal Marine who served as aide-de-camp to the governor of the state of Victoria, Sir Dallas Brooks, and subsequently worked for British Petroleum.
 His paternal grandfather, Cecil Nugent Reyne, was an English rear admiral.
 His mother, Judith Graham, née Leask, was a teacher.
 His younger brother, David Reyne, was also born in Nigeria.
 The family moved to Victoria in late 1959, where a younger sister Elisabeth was born.

-Reyne lived in Mount Eliza, Victoria, was educated at The Peninsula School and studied drama at the Victorian College of Arts.
+Reyne lived in Mount Eliza, Victoria, was educated at the Peninsula School and studied drama at the Victorian College of Arts.
 He formed a band called Spiff Rouch containing fellow locals Bill McDonough, Guy McDonough, Brad Robinson, Paul Williams, Robert Walker, Mark Hudson and Simon Binks.
-By early 1978 Spiff Rouch had split, and Reyne formed Clutch Cargo, with Binks, Robinson, Williams and his younger brother David Reyne.
+By early 1978, Spiff Rouch had split and Reyne formed Clutch Cargo services with Binks, Robinson, Williams and his younger brother David Reyne.